Fourier Extension Based on Weighted Generalized Inverse: Formulation of the Fourier extension by solving compact operator equation

-By the extension theorem of the Sobolev space, \eqref{compacteq} has multiple solutions and its least square solution and best approximate solution can be defined as follows: \begin{itemize} \item ${c}^{\star}\in\ell^2$ is called least-squares solution of \eqref{compacteq} if
+If $f\in H^p(\Lambda_1)$, then by the Sobolev extension theorem, equation \eqref{compacteq} admits multiple solutions.
+In this setting, the least-squares solution and the best-approximation solution are defined as follows. \begin{itemize} \item A vector $c^{\star}\in\ell^2$ is called a \emph{least-squares solution} of \eqref{compacteq} if